retest/docs/docs/recheck/introduction/installation.md

 * *More to come*

 !!! tip
-	If you are developing an extension for recheck, we would be happy if you [contact us](https://retest.de/contact-us/) or add your extension with a short description here.
+	If you are developing an extension for ***recheck***, we would be happy if you [contact us](https://retest.de/contact-us/) or add your extension with a short description here.

 ## Extending recheck